abmgis/abmgis/AppendixA/HikerMovements/README.md

-# Appendix A - A Gallery of Applications
+# Appendix A2 - Hiker Movements in the Dolomites UNESCO World Heritage Site (Italy)